Fight for Life (film)

 Fight for Life is a 1987 American made-for-television drama film starring Jerry Lewis (in his television film debut), Patty Duke and Morgan Freeman.
 It was originally broadcast on March 23, 1987, on ABC.

 Plot

-Dr. Bernard Abrams, an Ohio optometrist, and his wife Shirley Abrams have a six-year-old daughter that suffers from a rare form of epilepsy.
+Dr. Bernard Abrams, an Ohio optometrist, and his wife Shirley Abrams have a six-year-old daughter that has a rare form of epilepsy.
 The child's paraplegic doctor cares for her.
 As for the little girl's parents, they need to have a drug approved from the Food and Drug Administration.
 However, the process is slow and they are forced to fly to England to obtain the medication.
 They take their cause to the media in order to highlight their case and force the FDA to expedite its decision on use in America.